api-platform/docs/distribution/index.md

 The first time you start the containers, Docker downloads and builds images for you.
 It will take some time, but don't worry, this is done only once.
 Starting servers will then be lightning fast.

-To see container's logs, run:
+To see the container's logs, run:

     $ docker-compose logs -f # follow the logs